 University IT scans and removes all email categorised as spam before it reaches any @surrey.ac.uk address.
 Our spam filters are constantly updated, however, it is almost impossible to detect 100% of spam.
 If you receive any email that you are concerned about, you should forward it to IT User Support.

 The University checks all incoming email for viruses.
 Mail sent internally within the Service is subject to virus checking on University Exchange Servers.

-By logging in and using Surrey365, Students must agree to abide by the following:
+By logging in and using Surrey365 you are agreeing to abide by the following:

 *Students are obliged to check their Surrey365 Inbox regularly because it is the primary method of communication from the University.